mattstabeler/mars-robots/README.md

 The `MissionControl` class  is responsible for running missions, using `MarsMap` and `Robot`  classes.

+See `scripts/basic.js` for example of moving robots about a map.

 # TODO:

 - more test coverage for MissionControl
 - better input checking when reading file
+- defensive coding/error checking
+- move the robot location tracking to MissionControl, so that we don't ask a lost robot to report it's location (i.e. track the   coords before and after each move)

 ## Example Output